ADORSYS-GIS/wazuh-server/Agent Enrollment/linux-server.md

 # Linux enrollment Guide

-This guide walks you through the process of enrolling a Linux system with the Wazuh Manager.
-By following these steps, you will install and configure necessary components, ensuring secure communication between the Wazuh Agent and the Wazuh Manager.
+This guide walks you through the process of enrolling a Wazuh agent for servers on a Linux system with the Wazuh Manager.
+By following these steps, you will install and configure necessary components, ensuring secure communication between the Wazuh Agent for servers and the Wazuh Manager.

 ## Prerequisites